 How to Use the Williams %R:

-- Overbought and Oversold Conditions: Readings above -20 indicate overbought conditions, while readings below -80 suggest oversold conditions.
+- Overbought and Oversold Conditions: Readings above -20 are considered overbought, and readings below -80 are oversold.

 OOPS!
 Pattern: A Strategy for Identifying Short-Term Market Reversals